ynsingh/b4client/docs/architecture.md

-Each service component should be considered as thread which takes up tasks from the input queue and updates its on data structures and generates task which are dispatched to input queues of the other singleton objects running their own service thread.
+Each service component should be considered as thread which takes up tasks from the input queue and updates its on data structures and generates task which are dispatched to input queues of the other objects running their own service thread.

 For service object, interface should be defined.
 The objects should implement